KhartesViewer/scroll2zarr/README.md

     an OME-Zarr hierarchy is not created.
 Instead, a simple zarr data store is created, having the name of the given output directory.

+* **rebuild**:  If this is set, and if you have an existing OME directory, the higher levels (lower-resolution levels) will be rebuilt, but level 0 (highest resolution) will remain unchanged.
+    The input zarr directory
+    name is required, but ignored.

 ### Examples